-> Castallack seems to act as the energy-relay for the Kemyel-Swingate group of menhirs (more lower down).
+Castallack seems to act as the energy-relay for the Kemyel-Swingate group of menhirs (see below).
 The alignment, as seen from Boscawen-ûn, marks the sun's rising point at Samhain in early November and Imbolc/Candlemas in early February.
-These are the two cross-quarter festivals on either side of the winter solstice, marking the end and the beginning of the years' growth cycle.
+These are the two cross-quarter festivals on either side of the winter solstice, marking the end and beginning of the year's growth cycle.

 There are many astronomical orientations in Penwith, involving quoits, chambered cairns, menhirs, stone circles and landscape features, but they have thus far been patchily studied.
-Some go back to neolithic times: the winter solstice sun sets in a noticeable notch in Carn Kenidjack, as seen from Chûn Quoit, implying that the quoit was located there partially to catch that alignment.
+Some of these orientations go back to neolithic times in the 3000s BCE: the winter solstice sun sets in a noticeable notch in Carn Kenidjack, as seen from Chûn Quoit, implying that the quoit was located there partially to catch that alignment.

 There are two distinct groupings of menhirs in Penwith.
-One is in the southeastern quadrant of the peninsula, surrounding Boscawen-ûn and the Merry Maidens, and the other is in the upland area of the north, arnd the Nine Maidens.
-There are exceptions, with odd menhirs scattered around, such as at Kelynack near St Just, Beersheba near Trencrom Hill and a few menhirs around Sennen.
+One is in the southern half of the peninsula, surrounding Boscawen-ûn and the Merry Maidens, and the other is in the upland area of the north, around the Nine Maidens.
+There are exceptions to this, with odd menhirs scattered around, such as at Kelynack near St Just, Beersheba near Trencrom Hill and a few menhirs around Sennen.

 For astronomical purposes, menhirs are more likely to act as foresights than backsights - that is, as locations to look toward rather than to take a sighting from.
 Mounds, hills and stone circles are generally better as backsights.